The h-principle fails for prelegendrians in corank 2 fat distributions: Prelegendrian fronts

 \begin{remark} By definition, the Legendrian lift of the prelegendrian spinning is the Legendrian spinning:

 \end{remark}

-\begin{remark} We continue using the notation of the corollary, and work still under the same $C^\infty$-small assumption on the fronts.
+\begin{remark} We continue using the notation of the corollary, and work still under the same smallness assumption on the fronts.
 Assume that $L_s\subseteq (J^1 \R^m,\xi_\std) $, $s\in[0,1]$, is a Legendrian isotopy whose front describes a Reidemeister I, II or III move between two simple fronts $L_0$ and $L_1$.
-Then, by \cref{lem:PrelegendrianReidemeister}, there is a prelegendrian isotopy describing an RI, RII or RII prelegendrian move, respectively.
+Then, by \cref{lem:PrelegendrianReidemeister}, there is a prelegendrian isotopy

+describing an RI, RII or RII prelegendrian move, respectively.
 In particular, assume that the co-real embedding $\hat{e}$ has codimension $2$ and, therefore, $L$ is a $1$-dimensional Legendrian.
-Then, the prelegendrian spinning just depends, up to prelegendrian isotopy, on the Legendrian isotopy class of $L$. \end{remark}
+Then, the prelegendrian spinning depends solely, up to prelegendrian isotopy, on the Legendrian isotopy class of $L$. \end{remark}